keepcalm-mobile/Restaurants-Explorer/README.md

-Download and run app-release.apk to run the app on your Android device.
+Download and run app-release.apk to install the app on your Android device.